 Frank, K. A., Lin, Q., Maroulis, S., Mueller, A. S., Xu, R., Rosenberg, J. M., ... & Zhang, L. (2021).
 Hypothetical case replacement can be used to quantify the robustness of trial results.
 Journal of Clinical Epidemiology, 134, 150-159.
 Authors are listed alphabetically.

+Accuracy of results increases with the number of decimals entered.
 This analysis assumes the use of default parameters.
 For greater flexibility, use the R or Stata versions of the konfound package, beginning with the advanced code provided below on this page.